easybuilders/easybuild/docs/Python-2-3-compatibility.rst

 * Python 3.7.x

 To facilitate this, the ``easybuild.tools.py2vs3`` package was introduced in EasyBuild v4.0.
-When importing a function from this package, you will automagically get a version of the function that is compatible with the Python version being used to run EasyBuild.
+When importing a function from this package, you will automatically get a version of the function that is compatible with the Python version being used to run EasyBuild.

 Through this approach we can hide subtle differences between Python 2 and 3, while avoiding code duplication